 Personal Injury and Legionnaire’s Disease

-If you or someone you care about contracted Legionnaire’s Disease while in a hotel pool or spa and you’re looking for the right lawyer to represent you, I welcome you to contact the law offices of Frank Penney.
+If you or someone you care about contracted Legionnaire’s Disease while in a hotel pool or spa and you’re looking for the right lawyer to represent you, I welcome you to contact Frank Penney Injury Lawyers.
 I can help get proper compensation for you, and protect other families from being affected by the neglect of some establishments.
 I wish you and your family a happy, healthy and enjoyable summer.